Raathigesh/waypoint/README.md

 <br />

-## Features

 -   💨 **Fast symbol search**
     -   Find the function, class, type or variable you are looking for faster than ever.
 -   🎲 **Filter while you search**
     -   Filter your search results by applying filters such as classes, functions, variables and types.
 -   🔖 **Bookmark your symbols**
     -   Bookmark your symbols for later.
 -   📑 **Import symbols to the current file**
     -   Import a symbol from bookmarks or search results into the current file with a click of a button.
 -   ⬜ **Supports JS, TS and Flow**
     -   Supports JavaScript, TypeScript and Flow codebases.

 <br />

-## Getting started
+## Get started

 -   Install the extension from [marketplace](https://marketplace.visualstudio.com/items?itemName=Raathigeshan.waypoint).
 -   Click on the Waypoint icon on the top right corner of any file to open the Waypoint panel.

 <br />

-## Configuration
+## Configuring your project

 Read the docs for [additional configurations](https://waypoint.netlify.app/docs/).

 <br/>

-## Contributing
+## Contributing to Waypoint

-Have a look at our [contribution guide](docs/contributing.md).
+Have a look at our [contribution guide](https://waypoint.netlify.app/docs/running-locally).